diegopacheco/google-jules-poc/README.md

 * Jules does not open PRs (you need open in github)
 * Jules does not fully respect agents.md (because I asked for no comments)
 * Jules is a bit slow compared with OpenAI Codex
+* Jules got stuck more often compared with OpenAI Codex
 * Right now (16.JUN.2025) there is a limit of 60 tasks a day.

 You can see all PRs here: https://github.com/diegopacheco/google-jules-poc/pulls?q=is%3Apr+is%3Aclosed